-At the time of writing, the Company is using the results from the Phase V program to update the resource model for the deposit, and expects to update the Mineral Resource Estimate early in the second quarter of 2016.
-Additional drilling will follow, and engineering, permitting and environmental studies are on-going as the teams work towards a pre-feasibility level for the project.
+Additional drilling will follow, and engineering, permitting and environmental studies are on-going as the teams work towards a pre-feasibility level for the project as part of the pre-development program.
 The Golden Arrow exploration team has also begun additional work at Chinchillas South and the surrounding properties as part of the longer-term vision of defining new resources for the project.